-Member, Rotman Institute of Philosophy
+Associate Director, Rotman Institute of Philosophy

 Philosophy of Science, Philosophy of Biology, Environmental Philosophy and Bioethics

 I am a philosopher of science specializing in conceptual and epistemological issues arising in biological studies.
-My research is interdisciplinary and ranges from understanding the meaning and consequences of historical contingency in evolution and ecology, to inference from models to natural systems in immunology and geomorphology, and to developing new perspectives for understanding and building resilient social-ecological systems.
+My research is interdisciplinary and ranges from understanding the meaning and consequences of historical contingency in evolution and

 I am happy to supervise students working in philosophy of science, philosophy of biology, and environmental philosophy.